SubstrateLabs/brocc/cli/README.md

 Indexing personal data is a big responsibility.
 We believe this kind of software should be:

 1. **Local**: Your data belongs on your computer.
 Brocc never logs or stores your data in the cloud (however, AI features use cloud AI models).
-2. **Open**: Our system design and source code are available for inspection.
-We welcome open-source contributions.
+2. **Open**: Our system design and code are open to the public and we welcome contributions.

-Our goal is to build lightweight, durable software with minimal system requirements.
-We carefully choose dependencies that have this quality themselves, making pragmatic exceptions.

 #### Overview